|Watch the Spring 2010 CityVision final presentations.|

 CityVision takes place during the fall and spring of the academic year, and is made possible by a close collaboration between the National Building Museum and D.C.
 Public Schools and Public Charter Schools.
-Each year, junior high and middle schools integrate CityVision as part of their curriculum and offer participating students with academic credit.
-For the spring 2010 semester, the Museum partnered with John Burroughs Education Campus and Stuart-Hobson Middle School.
+Each year, middle schools integrate CityVision as part of their curriculum and offer participating students academic credit for completing the program.

 Early CityVision sessions are devoted to teaching participants about the basic elements of the design process.
 Next, participants work in teams to explore selected neighborhoods where they observe and collect information about the community’s most urgent needs.
 Each team then develops a creative solution that addresses those needs, creating architectural drawings and models of their design.
 The program culminates in a final public presentation, in which team members defend their work to a panel of professionals.

 If you are a design professional or student in the fields of architecture, urban planning, or education who would be interested in helping inner-city youth learn about design and the built environment, consider volunteering at the Museum.
 Volunteers must be able to commit to a minimum of two Thursdays per month, but are strongly encouraged to attend each session.
 Volunteers must be 18 years of age or older.

 Students or recent graduates who are interested in a greater commitment to CityVision are invited to apply for an intern position in the Outreach Department.
 Interns act as volunteer instructors and assist with the administration of the program.
 Learn more about internships at the Museum.

 If your school is interested in becoming a partner, please contact the Teen Programs Coordinator.
 Your school must be a part of the D.C.
 Public Schools system or D.C.
 Charter Schools System, and must also recruit a staff member to accompany the students to the program each week.